jimmywong2003/nrf52840-display-ST7735/README.md

 # nrf52840-display-ST7735

-Demo code on the Display ST7735 with Nordic nRF52840
+Demo code on the Display ST7735 with Nordic nRF52840 by using the high speed SPIM with DMA

 ## Example
 * Press button 1 to show the picture